A Plumber’s Guide To Summertime Plumbing Prep

 Spring and Summer are the best times to check your plumbing system for leaks, as winter can impact areas that we can’t see.
 Summer is your chance to take care of any issues before cold weather comes back around.

 Grab your flashlight and visually inspect each element of your home that uses water, both inside and outside.
-That includes faucets, shower heads, pipes under the sinks, bathtub spigots, outdoor spigots, water heater, toilets, and sprinkler systems.
+That includes faucets, showerheads, pipes under the sinks, bathtub spigots, outdoor spigots, water heaters, toilets, and sprinkler systems.
 Be on the lookout for visible leaks, signs of leaks like rust and corrosion, and broken or bent parts that could be damaged.
 It might help to have a few paper towels with you to reach beneath cabinets and in dark spaces to see if there’s any moisture to detect.
 Take note of any leaks so that you can have them fixed, as leaks can cost you hundreds of dollars each year.

 3. Prepare Your Garbage Disposal

-While cookouts and gathers are currently on hold, we’re hopeful that they’ll resume by mid summer.
+While cookouts and gathers are currently on hold, we’re hopeful that they’ll resume by mid-summer.
 With family and friends in your home, there’s bound to be an additional amount of pressure added to your garbage disposal.
 You might even have helpful friends and family who offer to do dishes, and that’s wonderful, but it’s extremely important that you keep an eye on what’s being disposed of in your garbage disposal!
 Consider making a list of all of the items that should not be put in your garbage disposal and sticking it by the sink.
-The list should include starchy items like pasta and potatoes, stringy, fibrous veggies, and grease to name a few.
+The list should include starchy items like pasta and potatoes, stringy, fibrous veggies, and grease, to name a few.

 You can prepare your disposal by doing a thorough cleaning.
 Just toss in a few handfuls of ice cubes, followed by 1/2 a cup of salt.
 Run some water and turn on your disposal, letting it go for about two minutes, just enough time to crush the ice and allow the blades to rid themselves of built-up food particles in the process.
 Turn off the water and pour about half a box of baking soda into the disposal, followed by 1 cup of white vinegar.
 Allow it to fizz for about 15 minutes.
 Lastly, unplug the disposal from the electricity beneath the sink and give the inside a good scrub with a dish brush.